-Ever wonder just what happens to your skin when you get a sunburn?
+Are you in denial about what happens to your skin when it encountered sun damage?
 The redness, the pain, the peeling… it’s not just a few days of discomfort.
 The truth is, a person’s risk for melanoma – the most serious form of skin cancer – doubles if she or he has had five or more sunburns*.
 So let’s take a closer look at what happens to your skin when you burn, and why you should always wear a broad spectrum sunscreen:

 A sunburn is a clear sign that UV radiation (from the natural sun or artificial sun beds) has damaged the genetic material (DNA) in your skin cells.
 This damage can lead to skin cancer.
 The redness is caused by extra blood in the capillaries – if you press on sunburned skin it will turn white and then return to red as the capillaries refill.